 Moreover, the financial burden of combating asylum fraud places considerable pressure on government budgets.
 Funds allocated to fraud detection, investigation, and enforcement often come at the expense of vital services that support legitimate asylum seekers, such as legal representation, healthcare, and social integration programs.
 This resource diversion can hamper the overall effectiveness and humanity of immigration systems, making it more difficult for authorities to process cases efficiently and compassionately.
 Ultimately, the societal impacts of asylum fraud extend beyond individual cases, threatening community cohesion and the broader principles of fairness and justice that underpin immigration policies.
 For a comprehensive exploration of these issues and their policy implications, visit our detailed analysis on immigration policy impacts here.

-Common fraudulent methods include:
+Common fraudulent methods documented in these case studies include:

 For further insights into immigration law and policy, visit our legal resources.